Incognito95/Memory-App/README.md

 # Memory App
-This game is about memorizing and pairing the letters together
+This game is about memorizing and pairing!